lungerWang/MvpArchitectureDemo/README.md

 # MvpArchitectureDemo
 A demo shows how Clean Architecture which base on MVP pattern works in android project.
-Also use retrofit &amp; rxjava
+Also use network framwork retrofit &amp; rxjava

 CleanArchitecture guide : http://blog.chengdazhi.com/index.php/101  (中文);
 <br />